pedegie/stats/README.md

 simple Akka actor consuming messages from queue which is served by Dispatcher.
 We can say that our system is divided into multiple parts separated by thread pools.
 What if we could get notification each time when pool is saturated?
-It's easy to point then **this** part of system is overload additionally with real-time monitoring we can just prevent overloading system by taking some actions **before** system becomes unresponsive or in the worst case crash.
+It's easy to point then **this** part of system is overload additionally with real-time monitoring we can just prevent overloads by taking some actions **before** system becomes unresponsive or in the worst case crash.

 Another situation is: system failure - client says that something is going wrong, lets say users cannot log in to site, and we don't see any errors or other team within our company complains that sometimes they get disconnects from our service with no reason - these problems are really hard to diagnose when it just slowdowns without any explicit reason.

-Typically, in kind of these problems we dive into investigating our machine - checking RAM, CPU, network, file descriptors, thread dumps, it may be necessary to run some tracing / profiling tools too - which is not always the case especially in production systems.
+Typically, in kind of these problems we dive into investigating our machine - checking RAM, CPU, network, file descriptors, thread dumps, it may be necessary to run some tracing / profiling tools too - which is not always the case especially in production environments.
 If we think about it a little more - we do it all in one reason: link hardware problems to source code, then we can determine what the problem is and propose solution.
 For example our outbound network interface is overloaded, by continuously sending huge packages what shouldn't happen, we can use tools like `bpftrace` to capture packages with corresponding size, find port and